Lime-Farms/Andromeda/README.md

   * acme_endpoint: server to request a certificate from
   * subject_name: primary name for the certificate
   * alternate_names: array of names to add to the SAN
+  * renew_email: email to direct renewal notices to

 ## Playbooks